OrDuan/cool_commits/README.md

 If you want to add your own parser, all you need to do is write custom class, that inherit from `BaseParser`  and implement the `parse` method:
 ```
+from cool_commits.parsers import BaseParser

 class TestParser(BaseParser):
     description = "Optional description that describe how your parser works"

     def parse(self, commits):
         # Write here you logic. `commits` is a list of str commits
         # For this example, my parser will return the first commit,